fractal-analytics-platform/ngio/docs/table_specs/backend.md

     "backend": "parquet", // the backend used to store the table, e.g. "annadata", "parquet", etc..
     "index_key": "index", // The default index key for the table, which is used to identify each row.
     "index_type": "int", // Either "int" or "str"

-    "table_path": "table.parquet", // The path to the Parquet file relative to the group.
 }
 ```